 (1) The funds necessary for the effectual execution of this Act shall be such moneys as are from time to time appropriated by Parliament and such moneys as the Authority may borrow or lawfully receive under and subject to the provisions of this Act.

-(2) All such moneys shall be credited to an account, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called the Housing Authority Fund and applied to the purposes of this Act.
+(2) All such moneys are —

+(a) to be credited to an agency special purpose account called The State Housing Commission Account established under section 16 of the Financial Management Act 2006; and

+(b) to be applied to the purposes of this Act.

 (3) Subsection (2) does not affect the operation of any provision of a Commonwealth Housing Act or a Housing Agreement, within the meaning of Part V of this Act, requiring separate accounts to be kept in respect of moneys received and transactions entered into in accordance with that Act or Agreement.

-(4) The interest on and contributions, at a rate to be fixed by the Treasurer, to the sinking fund for the redemption of moneys appropriated by Parliament to the purposes of this Act from the Consolidated Fund shall be paid by the Authority to the Treasurer from the Housing Authority Fund half-yearly and shall be applied by the Treasurer to recoup the Consolidated Fund in respect of such interest and contributions.
+(4) The interest on and contributions, at a rate to be fixed by the Treasurer, to the sinking fund for the redemption of moneys appropriated by Parliament to the purposes of this Act from the Consolidated Account shall be paid by the Authority to the Treasurer from the Account half-yearly and shall be applied by the Treasurer to recoup the Consolidated Account in respect of such interest and contributions.

-(5) Where a sinking fund is created for the redemption of moneys borrowed by the Authority under section 63, the Authority shall, from moneys standing to the credit of the Housing Authority Fund —
+(5) Where a sinking fund is created for the redemption of moneys borrowed by the Authority under section 63, the Authority shall, from moneys standing to the credit of the Account —

 (a) pay the interest on those moneys; and